opea-project/GenAIEval/evals/benchmark/README.md

   load_shape:              # Tenant concurrency pattern
     name: constant           # poisson or constant(locust default load shape)
     params:                  # Loadshape-specific parameters
+      constant:                # Poisson load shape specific parameters, activate only if load_shape is poisson
+        concurrent_level: 4      # If user_queries is specified, concurrent_level is target number of requests per user.
+If not, it is the number of simulated users
       poisson:                 # Poisson load shape specific parameters, activate only if load_shape is poisson
         arrival-rate: 1.0        # Request arrival rate
-  concurrent_level: 4  # The concurrency level
   warm_ups: 0  # Number of test requests for warm-ups
+  run_time: 60m  # Total runtime for the test suite
   user_queries: [1, 2, 4, 8, 16, 32, 64, 128, 256, 512, 1024, 2048]  # Number of test requests
   query_timeout: 120  # Number of seconds to wait for a simulated user to complete any executing task before exiting.
 120 sec by defeult.
   random_prompt: false  # Use random prompts if true, fixed prompts if false
-  run_time: 60m  # Total runtime for the test suite
   collect_service_metric: false  # Enable service metrics collection
   data_visualization: false # Enable data visualization
   test_output_dir: "/home/sdp/benchmark_output"  # Directory for test outputs